Ninja Tune: 1990–1999

-Coldcut's contribution to Britain's flourishing scene was solidified by their Solid Steel show on London's Kiss FM, on airwaves since 1988.
 The ongoing success of Solid Steel, and its subsequent syndication across the globe, broadcast the Ninja brand across the airwaves.
-The late night Saturday show cut all manner of beats, samples and loops into a chaotic musical blend.
+The late-night Saturday show cut all manner of beats, samples, and loops into a chaotic musical blend.
 The show's 'everything but the kitchen sink' approach continued through Coldcut's "utterly brilliant" Journeys by DJ series of mix compilations in 1995.
 The title 70 Minutes of Madness was a nod to Coldcut's earlier Eric B & Rakim remix, and included sounds from Depth Charge, DJ Food, Plastikman, Mantronix, Harold Budd and the Doctor Who theme.

 In 1994, Matt Black's close friend Mixmaster Morris introduced Matt to Openmind – a DJ & design collective in Camberwell – at the Telepathic Fish chill-out club they were running.
 Openmind included Kevin Foakes a.k.a.
 Strictly Kev of DJ Food.
 After submitting a re-styled company logo he was employed by Ninja Tune in the capacity of overall design consultant.
 Matt Black also invited Foakes to Ninja's recording studio, where he eventually joined the many hands at work on DJ Food's 1995 album, Recipe for Disaster (which also included Patrick Carpenter a.k.a.
 PC, Isaac Elliston, Paul Rabiger and Paul Brooks).
-The album was called a "whirlwind of beats put through the blender" and proved a good cross-selection of the group's various styles.

-In 1995, The Herbaliser, one of the more purely hip-hop oriented acts on Ninja Tune's roster at that point released their debut album Remedies.
-Remedies brought both the group and the label much attention.

-Also in 1995, an album launch party for DJ Food's Recipe for Disaster was the beginning of what would become a regular club night, Stealth.
-Stealth was named Club of the Year by NME in 1996, with guests including Kruder & Dorfmeister, Squarepusher, Ashley Beedle, James Lavelle, Kid Koala and the label roster.
-Around the same time, Ninja Tune began organizing its first package tours across the UK and Europe.